Amitvs9/tntAggregator/README.md

 spring-boot
 maven

-# improvement that can be done but due to lack of time not done.
+#Pending
-  There are some reducndent code that can be optimize .
+  There are some reducndent code that can be refactor & optimize.
   Junit test cases .